-However, If you are out of warranty you should do some self troubleshooting before buying replacement parts.
+That being said if you are out of warranty, it’s probably a good idea to do some additional troubleshooting.
 Check the indicator lights against this support document and you will know where the fault lies: E6540 diagnostic lights

 What's wrong with these early chargers?

-These early 130W units likely have problems with the 8 pin sense IC.
-This is bad since the Dell computer reads it and if it can't make out what the charger *is*, it won't charge the laptop and may even throttle it.
+The early 130W units likely have problems with the 8 pin sense IC.
+This is bad since the BIOS reads it.
+If it can't make out what the charger *is*, it won't charge the laptop and may even throttle it.
 The only way for it to work correctly is for the charger to identify as Dell and register the wattage to the system.

 Can I still use the charger?

 Whether you can use the charger or not depends on the failure mode.
 If the sense IC is intermittent, you can often use the charger with the problematic sense IC, but it's just a temporary workaround.
-The charger needs to be replaced once this problem comes up.
+The charger needs to be replaced once this happens.

 If the sense IC is so bad you can't get it to register at all (even with the workaround), you'll need to replace it to avoid throttling and be able to charge the battery.
 Order a new charger with expedited shipping to minimize (or prevent) battery damage.

 If you need to use the old charger until your new one arrives, unplug the charger until the LED ring on the charger tip goes out.
 Once it goes out, try again.
-More often then not, you will find this is sufficient to get the laptop to accept the charger without rejection.
+More often then not, this is sufficient to get the laptop to accept the charger again.
 Do this until your new charger arrives and ID the old one as bad so you don't mix the chargers up.
-I wouldn't push it more then you need to since it's only a matter of time before you will find the sense IC has failed completely.
-This fix generally works for ~1-2 weeks, which gives you plenty of time to order it and receive your new charger.
+Replace it ASAP once you identify the issue has happened to you.
+The sense IC may not last too long.
+It typically works for ~1-2 weeks, which gives you plenty of time to order it and receive your new charger.
 My experience is beyond 5 days, it becomes more difficult to get it to work.
 YMWV.